stonecharioteer/vinay87.github.io/source/resume.rst

 **May 2013-January 2014**

+* Created Excel-based macros to generate production reports and graphs from input data collected by engineers after each shift.
+* Created spreadsheets to plot the quality data in Range and Average Control Charts according to ISO 9001 standards.

 *************************************************
 India Nippon Electricals Ltd. (Lucas-TVS Group)
 *************************************************
 **Graduate Engineer Trainee - Production Engineering**

 **April 2012-April 2013**

+* Created macros to automatically pull data from 12 industrial ovens and plot the data.

 ************************************
 Harita Fehrer Ltd. (TVS Group)